Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 So coloniality, I definitely do think is something that is ongoing because we've shifted our powers, right?
 It might not just be about land anymore, right?
 But it could be about data.
 It's still, it's still control and there's still economic power being exerted by.
 I would not say countries anymore say some groups because we've moved into more of a techno capitalist.

-With USAID and UK aid, we see a reduction maybe in one countries indirect control in in another, but an increase in techno capitalism where different for profit companies or big tech are increasingly exerting their power.
+With US aid and UK aid, we see a reduction maybe in one country’s indirect control in in another, but an increase in techno capitalism where different for-profit companies or big tech are increasingly exerting their power.
 And sometimes it comes with good and bad.
 And then I said the ugly as well.

 So yeah, for good and bad, there's that shift from, I would say, countries to institutes or corporations.

-And yeah, and that is definitely empowered by the tech back.
+And yeah, and that is definitely empowered by the tech backing.

-Particularly in education, where it's the IT can come across as like the savior mentality of techno determinism, where technology is going to come in and solve the problems that couldn't be solved before.
+Particularly in education, where it can come across as like the savior mentality of techno determinism, where technology is going to come in and solve the problems that couldn't be solved before.

 Yeah, the new religion, the modern religions.
-What?
-So I guess if we're thinking now this is you, what you've presented is maybe a mix of good, bad as yokley.
-And if we're saying.
+So I guess if we're thinking now this is you, what you've presented is maybe a mix of good, bad and the ugly And if we're saying.

-Decolonize ISM our decolonial ality is a very widely used and I mean it's been more popular in all the social workspace.
+Decolonialism or decoloniality is a very widely used and I mean it's been more popular in all the social workspace.
 What can that offer at this type of world that you describe being this techno capitalist worlds where they say capitalism is the driving force?
-What can decolonial City actually practically off for in this?
+What can decoloniality actually practically offer in this?
 If we're thinking about education, social work?

 Yeah.
 So maybe I can take you through my.